 In Ternate, the Regional Disaster Management Agency (Badan Penanggulangan Beneana Daerah) carried out the secretariat role, with support from PMI.
 In Semarang, PMI had the key coordinating role but each meeting was hosted by a different organisation with up to 40 organisations attending monthly meetings.

-Each government department also had a focal person whose responsibility it was to be part of the coalition.
-This helped to formalize their participation but also may have contributed to the problem of disruption caused by personnel changes which was an issue for both coalitions.
+Each government department also had a focal person whose responsibility was to be part of the coalition.
+This helped to formalize their participation.